econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 % AL: Add citation to the 1998 paper you found

 The upshot is that if we credit the proposition that the ownership of wealth yields utility, then there is good precedent for the functional form of [](doi:10.2139/ssrn.4693176).
 Henceforth we will call this the Tzitzouris-Rotemberg-Poterba or "TRP" utility function.
-This functional form is attractive because it maintains the homotheticity required for normalization and treats wealth and consumption as complements; the utility gained from holding wealth is greater when consumption is higher, and vice-versa, capturing a nuanced view of financial well-being.
+This functional form is attractive because it maintains the homotheticity required for normalization; moreover, the marginal utility gained from holding additional wealth is greater when consumption is higher, and vice-versa, capturing a nuanced view of financial well-being.
 It is a relatively simple matter to solve the revised problem with wealth in the utility function using the TRP utility specification.
 The revised utility and value functions of the problem are:
 \begin{align}
     \uFunc_t(\cNrm_t, \aNrm_t) & = \frac{\left(\cNrm_t^{1-\delta}\aNrm_t^{\delta}\right)^{1-\CRRA}}{1-\CRRA}, \\